Why Do Betta Fish Make Bubbles?

 Take it as a sign that you are being a good fish parent!

-If you are interested in knowing if you can put other fish with your Betta then have a look at this article.
+If you are interested in knowing if you can put other fish with your Betta then have a look at – Can you put other fish with bettas?

 Photo of author